-Regardless of geography, nobody trusts anybody right now—which brings us back to the plastic bag wars.
-Unless you’ve been hiding under a rock lately, you know that many are questioning intentions of our supermarket chains.
+Regardless of geography, nobody trusts anybody right now—which brings us back to the plastic bag example.

-So, which is it?
-Are Coles and Woolworths doing it for the money, or to save the planet?
+As you likely recall, many were questioning the true intentions of Australian supermarkets.
+Were Coles and Woolies doing it for the money, or to save the planet?

 “We see this double-edged sword where if the firm is doing well, investments in corporate social responsibility can buffer a CEO from dismissal.
 But on the other hand, if there’s negative financial performance, it can really set the CEO up for a situation where they could likely be terminated.”

 Digest that with this morsel, again from the Edelman Trust Survey: since 2017, CEOs recorded a seven-percentage-point gain in trust.

 While it’s not a massive uptick, it’s significant considering trust is so lacking in our world right now.

 (Related Article: Many ASX100 Companies Still Don’t Know How To Compete In The Digital Age).

 Enter The Social Enterprise.